Sexual Abuse

 Children respond to sexual abuse in many different ways.
 It can depend on their age, gender, personality and family circumstances.

-If a child says she or he has been abused, the first thing to remember is to try to stay calm.
-You may need to reassure the child that what happened is not his or her fault, and that you believe them.
+If a child says they have been abused, the first thing to remember is to try to stay calm.
+You may need to reassure the child that what happened is not their fault, and that you believe them.
 Take your child to see a mental health and/or medical professional.
 The Center for Family Safety and Healing can help.

 What Symptoms Should You Look For?

 Child sexual abuse can be hard to detect.
-The abuse often occurs in secret, and there is not always physical proof.
+The abuse often occurs in secret, and there is often not physical proof.

 Mental Health Problems